-- 1. Business Development

-- 2. Corporate Development
+- 1. Corporate Development

-- 3. Manufacturing and Product Launch
+- 2. Manufacturing and Product Launch

-- 4. Purchasing and Supplier Quality
+- 3. Purchasing and Supplier Quality

-- Finance
+- 4. Finance

-- 6. Information Technology
+- 5. Information Technology

-- 7. Human Resources
+- 6. Human Resources

-- 8. Sales
+- 7. Sales

-- 9. Quality
+- 8. Quality

-- 10. Innovation
+- 9. Innovation

 Innovation has long been a key part of Linamar's success.
 In 2016, Linamar established a new Innovation Team to explore great innovation ideas generated internally and externally.
 This team will assess exciting new technologies and companies where the Company can develop or establish strategic partnerships for long-term mutual success.
 The team will filter ideas to identify those with the most market potential and then work to develop those key partnerships.
-That Team will soon be housed at the iHub facility described above which is currently under construction.
+That Team is now housed at the iHub facility described above.